 After working through their songs as a duo, the Eisenhauers felt that there was room in the arrangements for some adornment, so they asked Steve Dawson to contribute.
 He added his signature picking to a few tracks by playing live alongside Jeremy and Sheree, making sure to maintain the cohesive breathing room that makes each of the songs so powerful.
 In Jeremy’s words, Steve’s contributions were ‘the icing on the cake.’
 The only other musician to sit in on the sessions was Matt Coombs, the Grand Ol’ Opry veteran fiddler, whose evocative playing graces three tracks.

 Aside from the gorgeous vocals and string work, ‘The Road We Once Knew’ is an album with great songs.
 Not surprisingly, many of them reflect on movement and how our understanding of life changes with age and experience.
 ‘Don’t Lose Me’ is an especially poignant song about the fragility and delicate balance that weaves the things we cherish together, while ‘Moving to the high country’ illuminates the transition from the reckless abandon of youth to the slowly unfolding rewards of peace and family life.
 Reminiscent of a great undiscovered Dock Boggs tune with its lonely yearning banjo, it is one of the album’s many highlights.

 With its songs of loss, faith and the gratitude of renewal, ‘The Road We Once Knew’ is the perfect soundtrack for real people trying to live authentic lives.
 Beautifully played, sung and executed, it is a testament to the healing power of music and the value of wisdom gained from experience.
 The ‘Road We Once Knew’ is true soul music.
 Every word and note on it rings true.

-December 29 - Revelstoke, BC - Performing Arts Centre
+March 29 - Fernie, BC - The Arts Station Theatre

 Click on an image to download a hi-res version